marcin-kli/MP2/README.md

 ### User stories

 As a site owner:
 - I would like to show all information in a simple way on the website.
-Everything beyond should be redirected to external resources.
-- I would like to show data about 20 the biggest earthquakes in the past.
+- I would like to show data about the biggest 20 earthquakes in the past.
 - I would like to let users to search through earthquake events and show data as a list or on the map.

 As a first time user: